kellyshreeve/kelly-shreeve.github.io/classifying-reviews-nlp.md

 </p>

 ## Project Overview
-**Background:** The Film Junky Union, a new edgy community for classic movie enthusiasts, is developing a system for filtering and categorizing movie reviews.
+**Background:** A NLP project that trains a model to correctly classify reviews from a dataset of IMBD movie reviews with polarity labelling.

-**Goal:** Train a model to automatically detect negative reviews using a dataset of IMBD movie reviews with polarity labelling.
-The model classifies positive and negative reviews.
+**Purpose:** Train a model to automatically detect reviews as positive or negative polarity.
 Achieve an F1 score of at least 0.85.

 **Techiniques:** Tokenization, Lemmatization, BERT, gradient boosting.